JimmyWhou/home/la-physique/index.md

 [QFTHW01](../assets/notes/QFTHW01.pdf), [QFTHW02](../assets/notes/QFTHW02.pdf), [QFTHW(ENS)](../assets/notes/QFTHW(ENS).pdf), [QFTHW(2020)](../assets/notes/QFTHW(2020).pdf)

 ### Conformal Transformations in Riemannian Geometry
 In this essay, we show our readers the transformations of the Christoffel symbols, Riemann tensor, Ricci tensor, Ricci scalar, Einstein tensor, as well as the invariance of the Weyl tensor, in response to a conformal transformation of the metric tensor.
 One can find all the detailed computations in [Conformal Transformations in Riemannian Geometry](../assets/notes/Conformal Transformations in Riemannian Geometry.pdf).

+### Notes on GR
+These are some of my notes on, and homework of the GR course given by Prof. Tiberiu Harko in SYSU, 2016.

+1, 2, 3, 4, 5, 6, 7, 8, 9, 10, Deriving the Lagrange equation from the Principle of the Least Action, and Obtaining the Upper Mass Limit of Neutron Stars.

 ___